 What is ICL?

-ICL (Implantable Collamer Lens) is a lens implanted inside the eye, positioned in front of your natural crystalline lens.
-Unlike contact lenses, it does not sit on the eye surface.
-Unlike LASIK or PRK, it does not remove corneal tissue — making it ideal for patients with very high prescriptions, thin or irregular corneas, or those who are not candidates for laser surgery.
+ICL is a (Implantable Collamer Lens) implanted inside the eye, positioned in front of your natural lens.
+Unlike contact lenses, it does not sit on the surface of your eye, and unlike LASIK or PRK, it does not remove any corneal tissue.

 Who Should Consider ICL Eye Surgery?